 Letters to send to Their Serene Highnesses regarding anniversaries and birthdays almost always get a kind response back thanking them for their kind words and warm wishes written in both English and French.

 From speaking with those who have sent letters to the Norwegian Royal Family, it seems replies are few and far between for those outside of the Scandinavian country.
-So, if you get a response from your letter, you are quite lucky!
+So, if you get a response to your letter, you are quite lucky!

 I also noticed that for those who sent a Christmas card in 2016, the Royal Court of Norway posted this message on 11 January on their website thanking everyone for their seasonal greetings: “Many Christmas and New Year’s greetings were received at the Royal Palace and they were greatly appreciated.